OpenINF/wg-a-team/README.md

 # The Engineering Productivity <abbr title="Working Group">WG</abbr>

-Welcome to the homepage of the Engineering Productivity group (called “the A-Team” for nostalgic reasons).
+Welcome to the homepage of the Engineering Productivity WG (called “the A-Team” for nostalgic reasons).
 Although formerly known as the Automation and Tools team, we sometimes still use the nickname “A-Team”, and you’ll see A-Team references scattered around our codebases.
 We are an officially-chartered WG.